CSchoel/shm/README.md

     * `Examples` contains full models that can be simulated
     * `Functions` contains function definitions
     * `Connectors` contains connectors that are used to connect components
+* `SHMConduction` is a symlink to `subprojects/shm-conduction/SHMConduction` that is needed to run the unit tests
 * `img` contains icons as scalable vector graphics (SVG) files.
 These have been translated to Modelica with an (currently unpublished) export script for the vector graphics editor [Inkscape](https://inkscape.org/).
     The translated versions can be found as `annotation()` statements in the Modelica code.
 * `scripts` contains various scripts and utility functions